iopipe/turtle/docs/nodejs.md

 ```

 Typically, users will use the command-line tool to create, download,
-share, and manage pipescripts.
+share, and manage kernels.
 The tool may be used to seed a filter cache
 for embedding into your NodeJS project or to export complete  npm-compatible
 packages.